Why Is The Mother Of The Groom Speech Special?

 1 – INDULGE IN MEMORIES

 But as well as a trip down memory lane, use this time to dig up the evidence.
-How do the childhood artefacts relate to the man he is today?
-Were their early indications he’d be an engineer?
+How do the childhood artifacts relate to the man he is today?
+Were there early indications he’d be an engineer?
 Or were his teachers completely wrong about him?

 He’ll love the surprising insights you can reveal, as will the guests!

 2 – DON’T FORGET HIS PARTNER

 Yes, there will be so much to say about your son but don’t forget the other half of the happy couple!